Daglish Business Process Mapping

 What can Daglish Business Processing & Mapping do for your business

-What is business process mapping?
-This is a framework used to create visual representations of work processes.
-A business process and structure show the relationship between the steps to produce an end product or service.
-This process of documentation clearly states what a business does, why it does what it does, what the standard is for success within the business, who is responsible and when steps will need to be taken.
+This process of documentation clearly states what a business does, This is a framework used to create visual representations of work processes.
+The business process & structure shows the relationship between the steps and inputs to produce an end product or service.
+The business process & structure shows the relationship between the steps and inputs to produce an end product or service. why it does what it does, what the standard is for success, who is responsible and when and where different steps will occur.